yeeuneey/yeeuneey.github.io/content/en/courses/completed/2-2/ca.md

 featured: true

 goals:
-  - "Goal 1️⃣ : 컴퓨터 시스템의 내부 구성 요소와 동작 원리를 이해한다."
+  - "Goal 1️⃣: Understand the internal components of a computer system and how they operate together."
-  - "Goal 2️⃣ : 명령어의 해석 과정과 프로세서 설계 원리를 학습한다."
+  - "Goal 2️⃣: Learn how instructions are interpreted and the principles behind processor design."
-  - "Goal 3️⃣ : 파이프라인과 메모리 계층 구조를 이해하고 컴퓨터 성능 향상 원리를 습득한다."
+  - "Goal 3️⃣: Grasp pipelining and memory hierarchies to recognize how computer performance can be improved."

-instructor: "윤수경 교수님"
+instructor: "Prof. Soo-Kyung Yoon"
-department: "전북대학교 컴퓨터공학부 / IT정보공학과 / IT지능정보공학과 / 컴퓨터인공지능학부"
+department: "School of Computer Engineering / School of IT Information Engineering / School of Intelligent IT Engineering / School of Computer & Artificial Intelligence, JBNU"
-room: "공대 7호관 534호"
+room: "College of Engineering Building 7, Room 534"
-language: "한국어"
+language: "Korean"
 credit: 3

 textbook: